lit/lit/.changeset/long-points-deliver.md

 ---
 '@lit-labs/ssr': patch
+'lit-html': patch
 ---

-fix a memory leak when patching directive constructors.
+Fix a memory leak when patching directive constructors for SSR.